 Don't forget the Surgery Pod!

-The Surgery Pod allows you to perform checks of your blood pressure, height and weight at your own convenience, any time during surgery opening hours.
-No appointment is required.
+The Surgery Pod allows you to perform checks of your blood pressure, height and weight at your own convenience, but unfortunately it is unavailable at present due to ongoing infection control restrictions related to the pandemic.

 Health Advice: NHS Inform